Generative AI – Transforming Marketing, Sales, and Service

 Ample use cases in Marketing, Sales, and Services

-The hype surrounding generative AI is entirely deserved, as the technology has the potential to change digital experiences from the ground up.
+The hype is entirely deserved, as the technology has the potential to change digital experiences from the ground up.
 From optimising marketing to digital commerce and customer service, it has many different applications.
 When it comes to marketing, for example, generative AI can help companies design and optimise creative assets, analyse customer data more effectively and use this analysis as a basis to pursue a more suitable personalisation strategy.
 In content production and design in particular, the technology enables completely new workflows that take digital experiences to an entirely new level.
 In digital commerce and sales, generative AI can help put the most relevant products into the hands of specific customers, increase conversion rates and optimise resource planning (e.g. in-house sales teams).
 With regard to customer service, generative AI uses intelligent automation to make processes more cost-efficient while increasing the quality of customer support.

 Harnessing potential in the right way